 While the models' overall performance was promising, discrepancies were observed when applied to pediatric patients.
-These discrepancies may be attributed to age-related variations in insulin sensitivity, growth patterns, and puberty, which were not fully accounted for in the models.
+These discrepancies may be attributed to agerelated variations in insulin sensitivity, growth patterns, and puberty, which were not fully accounted for in the models.
 This underlines the need for further research to refine the models by incorporating pediatric-specific factors.

 Clinical Implications

-The high accuracy of these machine learning models suggests their potential for integration into clinical decision support systems.
+The high accuracy of these ML models suggests their potential for integration into clinical decision support systems.
 Early identification of the honeymoon phase allows clinicians to adjust insulin therapy more effectively, optimizing glycemic control and reducing the risk of hypoglycemia and hyperglycemia.
-By incorporating real-time data from continuous glucose monitoring (CGM), the models can offer personalized recommendations for insulin dose adjustments, improving overall diabetes management.
+By incorporating realtime data from CGM, the models can offer personalized recommendations for insulin dose adjustments, improving overall diabetes management.